One State, One People, One Language: A Comparison of Chinese and Soviet Langauge Policy in the 20th Century

 In line with Michael Gorham’s argument in his monograph Speaking in Soviet Tongues that recent trends in the sociology of language have come to link language with issues of power and authority, this thesis argues that the cultural administrators in the Soviet Union and the PRC approached language culture and development with the intention of using it as a means of state building.
 A case study of the Mongolian language and its interaction with Soviet and Chinese policy shows this process in detail.

 Faith, Rachel, "One State, One People, One Language: A Comparison of Chinese and Soviet Langauge Policy in the 20th Century" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 85.

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 20140508153901699.pdf (171 kB)

 On-Campus Access Only